-In most cases, balloon angioplasty is combined with the placement of a stent.
-A stent is a tiny, wire-mesh tube that is used to hold a blood vessel open.
-It helps to prevent restenosis, or re-narrowing of your blood vessel.
+In most cases, balloon angioplasty is combined with the placement of a stent—a tiny, expandable tube used to hold a blood vessel open and prevent the blood vessel from narrowing again.
+Here’s how it works:

 Angioplasty and stenting are also used to open blood vessels in other parts of the body, including the arteries in the neck, legs and kidneys.

-Your doctor will discuss the risks of these procedures with you.
-Some of the risks include the following:
+Your doctor will talk with you about the risks of these procedures but, some risks include:

-The Cardiac Catheterization Lab at URMC is the most advanced lab of its kind in the region.
-We perform many procedures that are not available at other hospitals.
-We were also the first in the region to perform procedures such as angioplasty and placing coronary stents.
+The Cardiac Catheterization Lab at UR Medicine is the most advanced lab of its kind in the Rochester area.
+We perform many procedures unavailable at other hospitals.
+In fact, we were the first in the region to perform procedures such as angioplasty and placing coronary stents.